-Analysis | Fact-checking President Trump’s acceptance speech at the 2020 RNC
+Analysis | Fact-checking President Trump’s acceptance speech at the GOP convention

 Meanwhile, the unemployment rate reached a low of 3.5 percent under Trump, but it dipped as low as 2.5 percent in 1953.
 (After the coronavirus pandemic tanked the economy, Trump has jacked up his claim even more, falsely saying it had been the greatest economy in the history of the world.)

 “Washington insiders asked me not to stand up to China.
 They pleaded with me to let China continue stealing our jobs, ripping us off and robbing our country blind.
 But I kept my word to the American people.
-We took the toughest, boldest, strongest, and hardest hitting-action against China in American history.”
+We took the toughest, boldest, strongest, and hardest-hitting action against China in American history.”

 — Trump